 First, be strong, don’t get drunk on blood, and remember the dignity of hunting a comrade.
 For only a hunter like that is entrusted with this cursed emblem.

 When we first meet her at the rundown part of town, she welcomes us to the hunt with a collection of bold hunter’s marks.
 The crow hunters have adopted the Hunter rune as their symbol, specifically the variant running red with blood — as if to signify how the stuff has oversaturated their targets.
 Nonetheless, it seems odd for her to be carrying a bunch of good luck charms for returning to the Hunter’s Dream when she no longer sees the dream herself.
-More than likely, they are trophies looted from the bodies her blood-drunk targets, many of which are liable to be found in these shady sewers where beasts and degeneracy run rampant.
+More than likely, they are trophies looted from the bodies her blood-drunk targets, many of whom are liable to be found in these sewers where beasts and degeneracy run rampant.
 The number proves that Eileen has had much success in her work.
 Even so, she is still feeling her age, out-of-breath even with our help in defeating Henryk later on.
 Clearly, she struggles with hunters older and more experienced than her, yet she still asks that we don’t get involved, even after suffering serious injuries against her final prey.
-Of course, this may be because the bloody crow of Cainhurst she is targeting is her old master.
+Of course, this may be because the Bloody Crow of Cainhurst she is targeting is her old master.

 The Hunter Hunters’ enemies are hunters who get drunk on blood and resonate with a sinister bell.
 Or if they are hostile to “hunter” covenantors.
 For, whoever they are, it is, in other words, proof that they are drunk on blood.

 The obvious question is why a hunter who evidently retired with a successor would return as a servant of Queen Annalise.
 Considering his garb, it may partially be old habits; he just couldn’t stay away from the “burial” work he had done for so long.
 Eileen already took his place in Yharnam, and he had just the skills Cainhurst was looking for.
-Even still, why the Vilebloods?
+Even still, why them?
 For one, the Undead Queen’s blood promises vitality to its drinkers.
 The fact of the matter is that the crow was old and only getting older.
 If he was to come out of retirement, he needed the strength to keep going all these years since.
 And on that note, there is the very real possibility that this survivor of so many hunts was simply afraid to finally die.
 If Cainhurst’s corrupted blood promised to keep him on this earth, so be it.
 In the end, the bloody crow has learned Blood Rapture, proving that, in serving Annalise, he himself became enamored with bloodshed true to his name.
 Now he is the blood-drunk hunter.

 This explains why Eileen is so insistent that this is her score to settle.
 Based on where we find her with all the blood splatters, she confronted her old mentor in front of the Grand Cathedral, only to be bested.
-He then continued on inside, his goal obviously to steal Laurence’s corrupted blood from the altar while the Healing Church is in disarray — we did just kill its one and only Vicar watching over the Holy Body earlier that evening.
+He then continued on inside, his goal obviously to steal Laurence’s corrupted blood from the altar while the Healing Church is in disarray — we did just kill its one and only Vicar watching over the holy medium earlier that evening.
 This is when we come upon the apprentice and can take the opportunity to finish the job for her.
 She will be miffed about it, but ultimately realize that we are better suited to continuing the Hunter of Hunters’s duty than her at this point, handing over her badge and taking a short rest before apparently going on her way — hopefully to heal her injuries so she can enjoy a long retirement.
 That scenario is for the best, considering the alternative.

 If we never help her with Henryk, then Eileen will be the one we find standing inside the Grand Cathedral after the red moon appears.
 Assuming that the bloody crow still attempted to raid the church, the crow hunter seems to have already dispatched her prey without mistake this time.
 Perhaps not having us to compare herself to let’s the woman’s focus and skills stay sharp during this critical encounter.
 In the end though, the mental strain of killing her old master is apparently too much when combined with the red moon.
 She is already hostile and stark-raving mad, ranting about how “all” hunters are drunk on the hunt and so need to be killed by her to “end the nightmare” of seemingly endless beasts.
 It is clear that her master’s betrayal rattles her to the core.
 In all fairness, it is perhaps inevitable in their line of work, as the Hunter rune alludes in its description.
 Even for a crow, you will either die a hunter or living long enough to become one of the hunted.